Aa-Aanegola/Grad-CAM/README.md

 ### About
 Implementation based on the paper by [Selvaraju et al.](https://arxiv.org/pdf/1610.02391.pdf)

-Pytorch implementation for Grad-CAM, using [pytorch hooks](https://pytorch.org/tutorials/beginner/former_torchies/nnft_tutorial.html), which enable us to access the individual gradients while backpropagation.
-The GradCAM implementation can look at the gradients flowing through any specified CNN layer in the model.
+Pytorch implementation for Grad-CAM, using [pytorch hooks](https://pytorch.org/tutorials/beginner/former_torchies/nnft_tutorial.html), which enable us to access the individual gradients during backpropagation.
+The GradCAM implementation can look at the gradients flowing through any specified CNN layer in the model and compute a class activation mapping.
+By choosing the label from which we backpropagate from, it is possible to observe the regions of interest pertinent to the label.

 The implementation also includes extensions of GradCAM such as:
-- Target Specific GradCAM
+- Class Discriminative GradCAM
 - Guided GradCAM
 - Counterfactual Activation Map

 ### File Structure
 `GradCam.py` contains the main implementation of the GradCAM and its extensions.
-The jupyter notebooks use modules imported from `GradCam.py`, and show how to use it.
+The jupyter notebooks use modules imported from `GradCam.py`, and demonstrate its usage.

 ### Results
 - Base GradCAM